-- (1) Graduates that are highly competent in the field of economics. - (2) Graduates with strong technical competency for specialised research in economics. - (3) Graduates with high integrity and responsibility in policy-making and implementation.
+- (1) Demonstrate understanding of advanced economic theories. - (2) Graduates with strong technical competency for specialised research in economics. - (3) Graduates with high integrity and responsibility in policy-making and implementation.

 Programme Learning Outcomes

 At the end of the programme, graduates are able to: